Healthy breakfast bowl with walnuts and fruit

 Packed with Protein

 While animal products are often seen as the go-to for protein, many plant-based foods are rich in this essential nutrient as well.
 Walnuts are a perfect example.
 You might be surprised to learn that walnuts provide a solid amount of protein—about 4.3g of protein per 30g.
 If you go for a larger serving, 100g of walnuts delivers nearly 15g of protein.
 This makes them an excellent source of plant-based protein.
 Protein is crucial for building and repairing tissues, supporting immune function, and maintaining muscle mass.
+Walnut flour is even better, as it still has a good percentage of oil and the benefits that go along with that (omega 3s, essential fatty acids, etc) but is even higher in protein.

 A Nutrient Powerhouse